seanhodges-tw/api-docs/source/includes/_payouts.md

 bypassed, such as:

 * the recipient of the transfer is marked as trusted on the website
-* the profile you are sending from is in one of the countries excluded from the requirements
+* the profile you are sending from is in one of the following countries:
+  * United States
+  * Canada
+  * Australia
+  * New Zealand
+  * Singapore

 Unless you are sending to a small number of recipients who you trust, it is recommended to implement the referenced measures for your integration.